Trusted-AI-Labs/ALAMBIC/docs/Tutorials/analysis.md

 You select any number of currently implemented query strategies (see [here](/Tutorials/query_strategy.html/) for their list) to analyse.

 ## Cross-validation
 Cross-validation is a resampling method that uses different portions of the data to test and train a model on different iterations.
 The dataset is partitioned into complementary subsets, where the data is trained on one subset and its performance is evaluated on the other.
-Performance is averaged over several rounds of cross-validations.
+Resulting metrics are averaged over several rounds of cross-validation.

 In this case, we implement a k-fold cross-validation, meaning that the dataset is split in k parts, where for each round one part is considered as the test set and all the other k-1 parts are combined as the training set.